 Rape preventionDate rape - prevention; Sexual assault - prevention

-Rape is defined as sexual intercourse forced on a person without his or her permission.
-The most useful rape prevention tool available is to be more aware about rape.
-Always trust your instincts if you are somewhere or with someone that does not feel safe and comfortable.
+Rape is defined as a sexual act forced on a person against his or her will.
+The most useful tool to prevent rape is to be more aware of the issue.
+Always trust your instincts if you are somewhere or with someone and you do not feel safe and comfortable.

 The following safety tips may help reduce your chances of being raped:

-- Carry items that can call attention to you if needed (such as whistles and personal alarms).
+- Carry items that you can use if you need to call attention to your situation (such as whistles and personal alarms).

-- Consider taking a self-defense class, which can give you self-confidence and provide useful skills and strategies for different situations.
+- Consider taking a self-defense class.
+This may give you self-confidence and provide useful skills and strategies for different situations.

 - Do not hitchhike.
 If your vehicle breaks down and someone offers to give you a ride, ask the person to call for help while you stay locked in your vehicle.